THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Technically required or necessary cookies

-These cookies enable the operation of our website; without technically necessary cookies, our site would not be usable or would only be usable to a very limited extent.
-For example, such cookies are used when you log in to our site or add a product to your shopping cart.
-Some necessary cookies also serve security purposes.
+These cookies enable the operation of our website, without technically necessary cookies our site would not be usable or only to a very limited extent.
+For example, such cookies are used when you log in to our website or place a product in the shopping cart.
+Some necessary cookies are also used for security purposes.

 Analysis and statistics cookies

-Analysis cookies collect information about the behavior of site visitors, provide information about the length of stay and what information was accessed.
-Information is also collected about which website visitors come from, how many visitors the websites have and how long the user stays on the websites.
+Analysis cookies collect information about the behavior of site visitors, provide information about the time spent on the site and what information was accessed.
+Information is also collected about which website visitors come from, how many visitors the websites have and how long the users stay on the websites.
 The aim of these cookies is to optimize our website based on the information collected.

 Tracking and marketing cookies

-Tracking and marketing cookies (also remarketing and retargeting cookies) enable an analysis of browser behavior, they store which content was visited or which products the user was looking for (tracking in this sense means tracking).
-Based on these cookies, a user can also be identified across sites with the aim of displaying advertisements tailored to their interests.
+Tracking and marketing cookies (also remarketing and retargeting cookies) enable an analysis of browsing behavior, they store which content was visited or which products were searched for (tracking in this sense means tracking).
+Based on these cookies, users can also be identified across websites with the aim of displaying advertisements tailored to their interests.

 Legal Basis and Information about setting your Preferences

 We use technically necessary cookies in the interest of a functional and stable website (Art.
-6 Para.
-1 lit. f GDPR); we only use other cookies with your consent (Art.
-6 Para.
+6 para.
+1 lit. f GDPR), other cookies are only used with your consent (Art.
+6 para.
 1 lit. a GDPR).
-You can set your preferences regarding the selection of non-essential cookies at the beginning of your visit, and you also have the option to adjust your preferences at any time.
+You can set your preferences regarding the selection of non-essential cookies at the beginning of your visit, and you also have the option of adjusting your preferences at any time.

-The individual legal bases for the use of various tools that use cookies can be found in the respective passages in our data protection declaration.
+The individual legal bases for the use of various tools that use cookies can be found in the respective sections of our privacy policy.

 10. Data Processing in the Context of Communication and Contact